vnmakarov/mir/README.md

  * Files `c2mir/c2mir.c`, `c2mir/cx86_64-code.c`, and `c2mir/cx86_64.h` contain code for C to MIR compiler

 ## Playing with current MIR project code
-  * MIR project is far away from serious usage
+  * MIR project is far away from any serious usage
   * The current code can be used only to familiarize future users with the project and approaches it uses
   * You can run some benchmarks and tests by `make bench` and `make test`